Indonesia’s Special Economic Zones (SEZs): A Complete Guide

 Yes, foreigners can start a business and invest in Special Economic Zones (SEZs) in Indonesia.
 The Indonesian government has made it easier for foreigners to invest in the country, and SEZs offer a number of incentives that can make it even more attractive for foreign investors.

 The specific requirements may vary depending on the Indonesia’s Special Economic Zones and the type of investment.
-To simplify the process and ensure compliance, you can rely to InvestInAsia’s services for Indonesia PMA company registration and Business Licenses Registration in Indonesia.
+To simplify the process and ensure compliance, you can rely to InvestInAsia’s services for Indonesia PMA / Foreign company registration and Business Licenses Registration in Indonesia.

 If you are interested in starting a business in Indonesia, you can start by contacting us to get special offer.